Christinakeke/Soooo-expensive/docs/index.md

 ### Data collection + cleaning + preprocessing

 We mainly use ‘pandas' package to obtain the final 10 data frames for exploratory analysis, each including the country's CPI and exchange rate for the period 2013-2022.
+The exchange rate data is collected by using API we found from "apilayer" and the CPI data is static dataset we found from OECD website.

 The complete cleaning and preprocessing process can be found in link at the end of this part.